UjjawalAgarwal10/Handwriiten_Digit_Recognition/README.md

 - Random seed fixed at `42` for reproducibility

 ## Model Comparison
-Below comparison matrix shows the parameters that are used to compare both models
+Below comparison matrix shows the parameters that are used to compare both models.
+The comparison matrix evaluates both models on:
+1. **Training Accuracy** — it defines accuracy on the training data split.
+2. **Validation Accuracy** — it defines accuracy on the held-out validation data split.
+3. **Generation Gap** (`Train Accuracy - Validation Accuracy`) — it can be used as an indicator of overfitting/underfitting.
+4. **Total Parameters** — it defines the complexity of both models
+5. **Test Accuracy** —  it defines the accuracy based on final evaluation on unseen test data

 | Models| Training Accuracy | Validation Accuracy | Generation Gap | Total Parameters
 |---|---|---|---|---|
 | model1 | 0.971 | 0.956 | 0.015 | 55050 |